 - Submit an additional essay, which should explain why your GPA is below 2.5 and include: how your GPA is stable or improving, a detailed plan for improving your academic performance, a strong academic and/or personal interest in your study abroad location and/or courses (which are apparent in their course choices at Northwestern, extracurricular activities, application essays, etc.), and a compelling academic rationale for studying abroad during the term(s) indicated.

 You must have academic support from your school and academic advisers to be able to study abroad.
-As part of the application process, you must meet with and obtain approval from school representatives.
+As part of the application process, you must meet with and obtain approval from your school adviser.
 If you have a declared major or minor in WCAS, you must also obtain approval from the appropriate major/minor adviser(s).
 Students who are on academic probation during the application process or in the terms leading up to study abroad should discuss their study abroad eligibility with their academic advisers and GLO.

 Your study abroad plans must align with your intended major, whether that major is declared or not.
 Undeclared students should talk with academic and GLO advisers before choosing a study abroad program.
 If you change your major after applying to study abroad, be sure to discuss your study abroad plans with your academic advisers, so that they are aware of the change in academic status and can help ensure proper credit transfer.